khomi-a/AlgBio/README.md

 ## Task 3 - Synteny search

+We have to:
-We have to find synteny blocks for X-chromosomes of mouse and human.\
+* find synteny blocks for X-chromosomes of mouse and human.
-Find 2-break distances between circualized chromosomes.\
+* find 2-break distances between circualized chromosomes.
-Determine *maxDistance* and *minSize* influence on these distances\
+* determine *maxDistance* and *minSize* influence on these distances.

 ![](https://github.com/khomi-a/AlgBio/blob/main/3.%20Synteny/anchors.jpg)\
 Following packages are required: